York: After the conquest

 In 1068, two years after the Norman conquest of England, the people of York rebelled.
-Initially they succeeded, but upon the arrival of William the Conqueror the rebellion was put down.
+Initially they succeeded, but upon the arrival of William the Conqueror the rebellion was suppressed.
 William at once built a wooden fortress on a motte.
 In 1069, after another rebellion, the king built another timbered castle across the River Ouse.
 These were destroyed in 1069 and rebuilt by William about the time of his ravaging Northumbria in what is called the "Harrying of the North" where he destroyed everything from York to Durham.
 The remains of the rebuilt castles, now in stone, are visible on either side of the River Ouse.

 The first stone minster church was badly damaged by fire in the uprising, and the Normans built a minster on a new site.
 Around the year 1080, Archbishop Thomas started building the cathedral that in time became the current Minster.

-In the 12th century York started to prosper.
-In 1190, York Castle was the site of an infamous massacre of its Jewish inhabitants, in which at least 150 were murdered, although some authorities put the figure as high as 500.
+York prospered in the 12th century.
+In 1190 York Castle was the site of an infamous massacre of its Jewish inhabitants, in which at least 150 people were murdered, although some authorities put the figure as high as 500.

 The city, through its location on the River Ouse and its proximity to the Great North Road, became a major trading centre.
 King John granted the city's first charter in 1212, confirming trading rights in England and Europe.
 During the later Middle Ages, York merchants imported wine from France, cloth, wax, canvas, and oats from the Low Countries, timber and furs from the Baltic and exported grain to Gascony and grain and wool to the Low Countries.

-York became a major cloth manufacturing and trading centre.
+York became a major cloth-manufacturing and trading centre.
 Edward I further stimulated the city's economy by using the city as a base for his war in Scotland.
 The city was the location of significant unrest during the so-called Peasants' Revolt in 1381.
 The city acquired an increasing degree of autonomy from central government including the privileges granted by a charter of Richard II in 1396.